 Professional Task: Professional Task 2

-Students are required to attend the Workshop in Newcastle.
+Students are encouraged to attend the Workshop in Newcastle.